osmanbeyoglulab/Tutorials-on-ISMB-2024/README.md

 2. [Verify your installer hashes using SHA-256 checksums.](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html#hash-verification)
 3. Install the installer:
 	- Windows: Double-click the `.exe` file.
 Follow the instructions on the screen.
 For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html#installing-on-windows).
 	- macOS: double-click the `.pkg` file.
-Follow the instructions on the screen.For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#installing-on-macos).
+Follow the instructions on the screen.
+For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html#installing-on-macos).
 	- Linux: In your terminal window, run: `bash Anaconda-latest-Linux-x86_64.sh`.
 Follow the prompts on the screen.
 For a detailed reference, please read [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#installing-on-linux).

 ###  <a name='ManagingEnvironment'></a>Managing Environment

-With conda, you can create, export, list, and update environments that have different versions of Python and/or packages installed in them.
+With Conda, you can create, export, list, and update environments that have different versions of Python and/or packages installed in them.
 The JupyterLab, which can run in Conda environment,  is a web application for computational documents so that our code can produce rich, interactive output.

 Below we will demonstrate how to create a Conda environment and install JupyterLab and packages for each tutorial session on macOS/Linux.
 You need to create a separate Conda environment for each session.